 As a Communication Arts major at Franciscan University, you will learn how to be part of the global information and entertainment industry.
 You’ll learn about the mass and social media in both theory and practice.

-The Communication Arts Bachelor's Degree Program has three concentrations that allow you to focus your studies.
-Concentrations include traditional journalism, radio and television broadcasting, and multimedia.
+The Communication Arts Bachelor’s Degree Program has three concentrations that allow you to focus your studies.
+Concentrations include journalism, radio and television broadcasting, and multimedia.

 Students in each concentration can expect to take a variety of specialized courses.
 Journalism students will take courses in publication design and management as well as news reporting and editing.
 Those in the multimedia program will take several digitally focused courses in the areas of interactive media, post production, special effects and more.
 Our radio and television broadcasting students take courses in both radio and TV script writing as well as TV and radio production.
-Of course, tech-savvy Web design students will be exposed to the areas of graphic design and Internet communication.
 Note that no matter the concentration area, each Communication Arts student will be required to prepare a well-reasoned thesis during their senior year.

 Throughout your time at Franciscan, you’ll learn about the many ways that our culture produces and processes information and how to effectively convey stories, news, and messages.
 You’ll learn how the Catholic Church understands the role of the media in the New Evangelization and discover new ways you can use the power of both the written and spoken word to transform the Church and our culture.